The-Code-Alchemist/Coding-Dojo/README.md

     - Get comfortable with sizable Java code bases, since you will be working with them regularly.
     - See standard Java tooling and libraries in action to consolidate your knowledge and skills in a real-world setting.
     - The Coding Dojo is a work in progress, so expect changes and improvements over time.
 Think of it as a living code base that matures and grows.
-4. More aspects of DevOps Engineering is to be added to The Coding Dojo in addition to the basics of
+4. More aspects of DevOps Engineering are to be added to The Coding Dojo in addition to the basics of:
    - [Java](Guides%20on%20How-to/Java%20References.md)
    - [Git](Guides%20on%20How-to/Git%20SCM.md)
    - [Maven](Guides%20on%20How-to/Maven.md)